abbeyperini/100-days-of-code/log.md

 ### Day 48: November 13, Friday

 **Today's Progress**: Tried to tackle a semi-fake login for my hobby React app using useAuth.
 Will probably put it on the back burner until we learn JSON Web Token in a couple weeks.

+### Day 49: November 15, Sunday

+**Today's Progress**: Caught up on some React articles and coding newsletters I hadn't gotten a chance to read.
+Continued working on a styling/naming convention guide for all the languages I'm using regularly.